netgroup-polito/crownlabs-site/content/seminars/content.md

 ## Seminars and Events

 This page lists the events and seminars organized by the CrownLabs community.
-For upcoming seminars, the call link can be requested through the CrownLabs [contact] page(../contact/).
+For upcoming seminars, the call link can be requested through the CrownLabs [contact page](../contact/).

 <br>